The post Air Fried Meatballs and Orechiette with Marinara Sauce appeared first on Florida Girl Cooks.

 The post Breakfast Tacos appeared first on Florida Girl Cooks.

-Air Fried Arancini Rice Balls
+]]>The post Air Fried Arancini Rice Balls appeared first on Florida Girl Cooks.

-Air Fried Arancini Rice Balls, I never thought I’d hear such a phrase in my life.
+]]>Air Fried Arancini Rice Balls, I never thought I’d hear such a phrase in my life.
 I’ve made arancini before and even though there are many healthier ways to eat them, frying them yields the best flavor.
 I’m relatively new to air frying as I have recently purchased the new Breville Smart Oven Air.
 I love this oven so far with it’s 13 options that include but are not limited to toast, pizza, proof, bake, roast, air fry, dehydrate (great for making your own chips).
 Air frying is the best of both worlds of a bit naughty but without all of the excess oil.
 If you’re looking to minimize clutter, save money on your electric bill, and cook different ways then this oven is perfect for you!
 Enjoy

 1/4 lb.
 (125 g) thinly sliced prosciutto